open-amt-cloud-toolkit/docs/docs/Reference/EA/overview.md

 The following services are assumed to be configured and running in your enterprise environment.

 - Microsoft* Certificate Authority (CA)
+    - An AMT TLS Certificate template is required.
+See [TLS Certificate Template](tlsCertTemplate.md) for additional steps on creating a template.
 - Microsoft* Active Directory (AD)

 ## Setup